Skip to main content

 For turnouts and crossings, you can only add a Signal Mast for the boundary going into the turnout or crossing, it is not possible to add a Signal Mast for the boundary going out from the turnout or crossing.
 E.g. if block A is the section of track attached to the Turnout and the Turnout is in block B, you can only add a Signal Mast that faces into block A that protects block B; you can not add a Signal Mast that faces into block B to protect block A.

-this type of Panel only displays individual icons over a
+automatically discovered as this type of Panel only displays individual icons over a layout

-in the Signal Logic Table for every possible
+Signal Logic Pairs in the Signal Logic Table for every possible connection.

 Manually add Signal Icons to your panel by right-clicking and choosing "Add icon".